WTBY-TV

-WTBY-TV (channel 54) is a religious television station licensed to Jersey City, New Jersey, United States, serving the New York City area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-It is a sister station to Edison, New Jersey–licensed Class A TBN Inspire outlet WDVB-CD (channel 23).
+WTBY-TV (channel 54) is a religious television station licensed to Jersey City, New Jersey, United States, serving the New York City area.
+The station is owned by the Trinity Broadcasting Network (TBN) alongside Class A TBN Inspire outlet WDVB-CD (channel 23).
 The two stations share studios on East 15th Street in the Union Square neighborhood in Manhattan and transmitter facilities at the Empire State Building.
+Due to WTBY having to share spectrum with WDVB-CD, the signal can only be received in the immediate New York City area and its surrounding areas.
+As a result, it relays on cable and streaming to reach the whole market.